-Where we have concerns about online safety we will follow the Local Safeguarding Partnership procedures
+Where we have concerns about online safety, we will follow the Local Safeguarding Partnership procedures NYSCP (safeguardingchildren.co.uk)

-Where we are asking children to undertake work online, we will make carers aware of what their child is being asked to do online, including the sites they will asked to access and be clear who from the school (if anyone) the child is going to be interacting with online.
+Where we are asking children to undertake work online, we will make carers aware of what their child is being asked to do online, including the sites they will be asked to access and be clear who from the school (if anyone) the child is going to be interacting with online.

 Further resources to support schools with online safety are available via:

-- Teaching online safety in school DfE guidance supporting schools to teach pupils how to stay safe online when studying new and existing subjects. - Education for a Connected World UK Council for Child Internet Safety (UKCCIS) - Guidance from the PSHE Association - Be Internet Legends Parent Zone and Google - Thinkuknow National Crime Agency/CEOPs - UK Safer Internet Centre guidance and resources that can help with the teaching of the online safety component of the Computing Curriculum. - Harmful online challenges and online hoaxes this includes advice on preparing for any online challenges and hoaxes, sharing information with parents and carers and where to get help and support.
+- Teaching online safety in school DfE guidance supporting schools to teach pupils how to stay safe online when studying new and existing subjects. - Education for a Connected World UK Council for Child Internet Safety (UKCCIS) - Guidance from the PSHE Association - Be Internet Legends Parent Zone and Google - Thinkuknow National Crime Agency/CEOPs - UK Safer Internet Centre guidance and resources that can help with the teaching of the online safety component of the Computing Curriculum.